 What You Need to Know About GHB

-Gamma hydroxybutyrate (GHB) is a type of drug that is popular among teens and young adults.
-Like other designer drugs, people commonly use GHB at clubs and parties.
+Gamma-hydroxybutyrate (GHB) is a type of drug that is popular among teens and young adults.
+Like other designer drugs, people commonly use this drug at clubs and parties.
 Since the drug depresses the central nervous system, officials refer to it as the date rape drug.
-When mixed with alcohol, GHB can cause a person to black out.
-Some other names for the drug include liquid ecstasy, G, cups and Georgia homeboy.
+When mixed with alcohol, it can cause a person to black out.
+Some other names for this drug include liquid ecstasy, G, cups, and Georgia home boy.

 What Does GHB Look Like?

 GHB has no color or smell, which is why people put it in drinks.
 When someone adds this to a drink, it is virtually undetectable.
 Those who make the drug usually manufacture it in their home using homemade recipes and kits purchased on the Internet.
 The two primary ingredients are gamma-butyrolactone (GBL) and sodium hydroxide.
 Manufacturers commonly use these substances in drain cleaners and stripping solvents.

 People use GHB so that they can get high.
 The federal government classifies GHB as a Schedule I substance, which means that it has a high potential for abuse.
 Since 1992, more than 3,500 people have died from overdosing on this dangerous drug.
 Many young people use it as a recreational drug while they attend parties or raves.
 Besides that, some bodybuilders use the drug to stimulate muscle growth.
 Since GHB is colorless and odorless, criminals can even add it to drinks to drug unsuspecting victims.

 What are the Side Effects?